microsoft/vscode-docs/docs/cpp/cpp-ide.md

 ### Peek

 The *Peek* feature displays a few lines of code inside a *peek window*, so that you don't have to navigate away from your current location.
-It's useful for quickly understanding the context of a symbol without having to navigate away from your current code
+It's useful for quickly understanding the context of a symbol without having to navigate away from your current code.

 To open a *peek window*, navigate to the context menu by right-clicking and selecting **Peek**.
 There, you can choose to peek at a symbol's definition, declaration, type definition, or references.

+* Peek Declaration: Navigates to or displays the declaration of a symbol in the *peek window*.
+* Peek References: Displays a list of references to a symbol in the *peek window*.
+I can also be invoked by pressing `kb(editor.action.goToReferences)`.
+* Peek Type Definition: Displays the type definition of a symbol in the *peek window*.
-- Peek Definition - Displays the definition of a symbol in the *peek window*.
+* Peek Definition: Displays the definition of a symbol in the *peek window*.
 It can also be invoked by pressing `kb(editor.action.peekDefinition)`.
 ![Peek definition](images/cpp/peekdefn.png)
-- Peek Declaration - Navigates to or displays the declaration of a symbol in the *peek window*.
-- Peek References - Displays a list of references to a symbol in the *peek window*.
-- Peek Type Definition - Displays the type definition of a symbol in the *peek window*.

 With the peek window open, you browse the list of results shown to find the one you're interested in.
-If you want to navigate to the location of one of these results, just double-click result or anywhere in the source code displayed on the left-hand side of the peek window.
+If you want to navigate to the location of one of these results, just select result or double-click in the source code displayed on the left-hand side of the peek window.

 ## Navigating source code